-The development of core competencies would be enhanced as learners work in purposive pairs or groups.
+The development of core competencies would be enhanced as learners work in pairs or groups.
 The teacher should link the various components in the curriculum designs.
-These components include but are not limited to discussing issues like safety of materials being used (PCIs), values that can be nurtured such as unity, honesty, responsibility among others.
+These components include but not limited to discussing issues like safety of materials being used (PCIs), values that can be nurtured such as unity, honesty, responsibility among others.
 As a non-formal activity learners may assist the school clerk in sorting coins and notes according to their value.
 The teacher may also discuss how the money concept is linked to Languages, Environmental and Religious Activities.
 As a community service activity to support learning, learners may assist in counting money offered in religious and non-religious functions.

 STRAND MEASUREMENT Specific Lesson Learning Outcome By the end of the lesson, the learner should be able to relate money to goods and services up to 100 shillings.
 SUB-STRAND MONEY Key Inquiry Question: What can you do with money?
-Suggested Learning Resources: Classroom shop, money, universal cuff, multipurpose stamps, Head/pointers, pen/pencil grips, multipurpose communication board, bookholders, page turners, masking tape, adapted LDDs/ICT devices
+Suggested Learning Resources: classroom shop, money

-Learners to share orally or sign or point their experiences on use of money.
+Learners to share their experiences on use of money.

 Teacher Activities Demonstrate: Role play shopping activities for goods of up to 100 shillings.
-Teacher and Learner Activities Guide: Learners in purposive pairs or groups, to role play use of money in shopping activities and paying for services.
+Teacher and Learner Activities Guide: Learners in pairs or groups, to role play use of money in shopping activities and paying for services.
 Learners to share experiences with other groups.
-Learner Activities Learners to do activities in pupil's book page 120.
-Conclusion Learners to tell what goods they can buy and services they can pay for with money.
+Learner Activities Learners to do activities in pupil's book page 120 Conclusion Learners to tell what goods they can buy and services they can pay for with money.